2005 Football League Championship play-off final: Summary

-Bobby Zamora scored the only goal of the game.
+Bobby Zamora (pictured in 2006) scored the only goal of the game.

 The game kicked off around 3 p.m. in front of a Millennium Stadium crowd of 70,275 spectators.
 After four minutes, Newton played a pass to Řepka whose shot struck the Preston goalpost.
 Walker's clearance then found Harewood who passed to Zamora.
 He found Etherington who took the ball into the Preston penalty area before seeing his shot palmed away by Carlo Nash.
 With West Ham defending in numbers, Preston were forced to derive chances to score from set pieces, with Lucketti's header from Eddie Lewis' corner being saved by Walker.
 Five minutes before the break, Nugent ran onto a long ball into the West Ham penalty area, but was tackled by Řepka.
 Just before half time, Zamora took advantage of poor defending from Claude Davis but the defender made a last-ditch tackle, and the half ended goalless.

 Neither side made any changes during half time, and four minutes into the second half, a Paul McKenna corner headed toward the West Ham goal by Cresswell but Newton cleared the ball.
 Nigel Reo-Coker then passed to Harewood whose shot was pushed away one-handed by Nash.
 Zamora followed up but his attempt was cleared by Youl Mawéné and the second rebound was struck straight at Nash who gathered it.
 In the 57th minute Zamora sent a looping ball to Etherington down the left wing who beat Mawene.
 Davis slipped, allowing Etherington to cross for Zamora to score from 6 yd, his fourth goal in three play-off games, and put West Ham 1–0 ahead.
 There minutes later he had a chance to double his tally but headed an Etherington free kick over the Preston crossbar.
 Nugent then went on a run, beating four West Ham defenders before striking his shot straight at Walker.
 Davies then brought on Patrick Agyemang for Sedgwick, to play with three strikers.
 Zamora was then substituted by Pardew and replaced him with Christian Dailly in a holding midfield role.
 With three minutes remaining, Walker sprinted out to claim a high ball and took the ball out of his area, falling and twisting his right knee.
 He was booked and stretchered off and replaced by Stephen Bywater.
 His first action was to save the resulting Alexander free kick.
 Seven minutes of injury time were played before the match ended 1–0 to West Ham.